 When receiving money from Georgia in Canada, you can choose from similar methods, including:

 - Banks.
 By giving the sender your bank account details, you can receive money directly into your bank account.
 The sender can transfer funds into your account through a Georgian bank or by using a money transfer company.
-You can also receive a money order, cheque or draft via mail, however as mentioned above, this is the slowest way of receiving funds.
+You can also receive a money order, cheque or draft via mail, however as mentioned above, this is the slowest way to receive funds.

-- Non-banks.
+- Alternatives to banks.
 Non-banking businesses, such as Western Union and MoneyGram, have a considerable presence across Canada.
-You can visit any of their cash pickup centres to collect transferred money.
+You can visit any of their cash pick-up centres to collect transferred money.
 PayPal also allows transfers to Canada from Georgia.
 To use its services, both you and the sender should have PayPal accounts.
 Opening a new account is free and does not involve any fees.
 Some other specialist transfer companies may allow transfers from Georgia to Canada.

 Emergency cash transfers in Georgia